Ehlers-Danlos syndrome

 What you can do

-• Has any blood relative died of a ruptured blood vessel or organ?
+• If any blood relatives have died from a blood vessel or organ rupture.

 What to expect from your doctor

-• Are any of your joints overly flexible?
+• Are any of your joints very flexible?

 • Is your skin extra stretchy?